 Telling Your Story

-A successful series is more than just art: it tells a story.
-Think about the universe your cards depict, and create a narrative through your art and descriptions.
-Without a story, a NeonMob series would just be another collection of standalone cards.
-With a story, a series becomes a collection of sought-after trophies, each one with its own special value.
+A successful NeonMob series is more than just a collection of art: it tells a story.
+Think about the universe your cards will depict and create a narrative through your art and card descriptions.
+Without a story, a series is just another collection of standalone cards.
+But when you include a story, your series becomes a collection of sought-after trophies with each card having its own special value.

-- Monster Hierarchy: A kingdom of monsters, each with its own powers
+Monster Hierarchy: A kingdom of monsters, each with its own unique powers

-- OCD Hell: Ordinary scenes of life with just something that’s off
+OCD Hell: Ordinary scenes of life with something that’s just a bit off

-As you plan your series, think about what connects each card to the others.
-Your story doesn’t have to be complicated, but the more your art depicts a world with depth and interconnectedness, the greater your series will be.
+As you plan your series, think about what will connect each card to the others.
+Your story doesn’t have to be complicated, but your series will be more engaging to collectors if your art depicts a world with depth and interconnectedness.

 Size of Series

-A NeonMob series can range anywhere from 15 cards all the way up to 300+ cards.
-There's no right number of cards to have, but the sweet spot is between 50 and 100 cards.
+The size of a trading card series on NeonMob can range anywhere from 15 cards to over 300+ cards.
+There's no “right” number of cards to have, but the sweet spot is between 50 and 100 cards.
 However, small and very large series are often quite popular, too!

-Keep in mind: Series names must be 35 characters or less.
+Keep in mind that your series name must be 35 characters or less.